-- The climate of the location.
+- Climate: The weather conditions of the region.

 What is a monolithic foundation slab?